 Anyway, after a lot of traveling, lectures, and awesome sex, Emma and Ben went to California to join in the San Diego Free Speech Fight, a struggle for free speech rights for unions, socialists, and all the other people Emma Goldman so enjoyed hanging out with.
 She went there in April of 1912, with Ben, and was heavily involved with the International Workers of the World, or Wobblies there.
 They were going up against a group of vigilantes who creatively called themselves the Vigilantes.
 Seriously, that was like, the name of their vigilante organization.
 They were like “we are the Vigilantes.
 We are vigilantes, who do vigilante violence, and so we call ourselves the Vigilantes.”
 Do you think that’s weird?
 I think that’s weird.
 I guess that people who typically do vigilante violence aren't all that creative?
 (Sorry Batman.
 I didn't mean you.
 You're a very creative vigilante.
 Stop glaring at me.
 Or...maybe that's just your regular face. sorry again.
 This is getting awkward, Batman, I'm going to go back to talking about Emma Goldman.)

 Anyway, the brilliantly-named Vigilantes had been raiding the IWW headquarters, harassing and attacking people, and even kidnapping IWW leaders, all in an attempt to preserve the idea that free speech really shouldn’t apply to people like socialists and union leaders.
 Emma’s arrival in San Diego was met with a lynch mob, but fortunately she was in a car, and they weren’t, and the driver basically just drove at the crowd, and they scattered, allowing her to get where she was going.
-I don’t know who that driver was, but he totally wins at driving.

 The Vigilantes kept on forming mobs to try and intimidate those fighting for free speech, and it seemed to be working.
 The mayor of San Diego actually showed up with a bunch of other officials and told Emma that the mob that had surrounded the hotel where she and Ben were staying was so dangerous that all he could offer her was protection if they decided to leave town.
 Emma said she’d stay, because she spit in the face of fear on a regular basis, and pointed out that the anti-free speech laws that were currently keeping IWW members, anarchists, socialists, and union members from gathering didn’t seem to be stopping the Vigilantes, and wasn’t that interesting?
 “I have never accepted protection from the police” she told them.
 “And I do not intend to do so now.
 I charge all of you men here with being in league with the Vigilantes.” because telling a bunch of assholes you suspect may be in league with an angry mob that wants to kill you that you suspect they may be in league with an angry mob that wants to kill you is totally a survival skill.